sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 ## \*AAS abreviations:

   1. SaaS : Software as a Service
       - Application software functionality served remotely.
-Imagine a program from a CD
+Imagine a program from a CD.
   2. PaaS: Platform as a Service
       - Middlewear functionality, remotely accessible.
       Provices a combination of OS, Server, Data-base etc.
       **Example:** LAMP : Linux, Apache, MySQL, PHP/Python-- GOOGLE APP ENGINE, RDS, DYNAMODB
   3. IaaS: Infrastructure as a Service
       - IT Infrastructure, almost virtualised and remotely accessible.
 Basically bare metal given to you. -- AMAZON EC2, S3, etc.

 # Lecture 3 : Economics of Cloud